 And apparently, mainstream media deems me incapable of doing so.

 According to the voices of the web, there is some sort of war on women going on, spearheaded by “fitspo” bloggers, thin models, or even those with “unrealistic curves”.
 There are, of course, tons and tons of muscular male fitness role models on the World Wide Web, but the media, for some reason, avoids speaking of the effects these have on the the male audience.
-Because while it is safe to assume that while men have better things to do (duh), women apparently pass their entire day a) worrying about how their bodies look and b) suffering because of it.
+Because while it is safe to assume that while men have better things to do (duh), women apparently spend their entire day a) worrying about how their bodies look and b) suffering because of it.

 Now, don’t get me wrong: I understand that there is a substantial difference between how women’s and men’s bodies are portrayed in the media.
 And I understand that it can be stressful, and I’m not denying the pressure.
 What drives me crazy about the constant attention on women’s bodies is the condescending attitude of those who, under the guise of ‘caring about women’, reduce them to inept Barbie dolls who, apparently, are unable to care about anything other than their physical appearance.
 The issues is, we can hate our thighs and not let it consume our entire lives.
 Do I acknowledge that Kayla Itsines is fitter than me?
 Of course.
 Do I suffer because of it?
 Not a chance, I am a rational adult who understands that a full-time trainer is going to have a body that I will never achieve – not because I am somehow lesser, but because, having chosen a different career path, I work out a mere 30 minutes a day.
 It’s simple maths, and not only am I confident that my fellow women are smart enough to make that connection, I am also a bit offended by the fact that media doesn’t appear to think that we are.